 If calling from a mobile please then select option 3, then option 5.

-On Wednesdays, I am available for clients in Waimate.
-Please contact for details.
+On Wednesdays I see clients in Waimate and Timaru, please contact for details.

 Counselling can seem expensive, complicated and even intimidating.
 Here are some of the questions I’m asked most often.